 “Fears were expressed at the time that this would create storms and divisions among science fiction writers and would break up our camaraderie in a tempest of controversy.
 Well, if the statements have done so, I haven’t noticed it.
 Our mutual identification as fellow science fiction writers persists above and beyond lesser divisions.”

-Feeling this way, I have come to the conclusion that those who advocate for wicked things are deficient in imagination.
+Feeling this way, I conclude that those who advocate for wicked things are deficient in imagination.
 If you could conceive of what it feels like to be “carpet bombed”, or force-fed, or waterboarded, or to see your children and family members and the first responders who try to save them killed by drones, you might not be so keen to promote such things in the public sphere.
-Most would agree that Tony Blair is a money-hungry war criminal; yet he was given the finest education a young English person can receive, care of St. Johns College, Oxford, and his tutor tells me he received a decent degree.
+Most would agree that Tony Blair is a money-hungry war criminal; yet he was given the finest education a young English person can receive, at St. Johns College, Oxford, and his tutor tells me he received a decent degree.
 Since Blair cannot be considered stupid, and since greed alone surely cannot account for such monomaniacal wickedness, I can only assume he is a sociopath: entirely lacking in empathy for those who suffer from his follies, he is an individual without imagination.

 72 science fiction writers wrote, “We the undersigned believe the United States must remain in Vietnam to fulfill its responsibilities to the people of that country.”
 Among those whose names I recognise are Anderson, Leigh Brackett, Fredric Brown, John W. Campbell, Hal Clement, L. Sprague de Camp, Robert A. Heinlein, Larry Niven, Jerry E. Pournelle, R.A.
 Lafferty, Fred Saberhagen, Jack Vance, and Jack Williamson.